-Design and amenity will complement, enhance and celebrate the unique qualities of each play and open space location integrating community ideas and inputs as part of the design process.
+Design and amenities will enhance and celebrate the unique qualities of each play and open space, incorporating community ideas and inputs.

-- This will be achieved by: - Inviting and integrating community ideas and input for new play and open space planning and design; and renewal of existing spaces. - The selection of good quality furniture and fixtures meeting relevant standards. - The selection of play equipment meeting relevant standards.
+This will be achieved by:

-- Work with local environment groups to promote and increase biodiversity in our existing open spaces. - Select planting and landscape elements that support the existing character or preferred future character of the area as well as elements that engage the senses. - Integrating locally relevant public art that people can interact with for a range of people to enjoy. - Work with the Traditional Owners of our lands to build partnerships and protect cultural heritage in our open spaces.
+- Inviting and integrating community input for the planning, design, and renewal of play and open spaces. - Selecting high-quality furniture and fixtures that meet relevant standards. - Choosing play equipment that complies with relevant standards. - Collaborating with local environmental groups to promote and increase biodiversity in open spaces. - Selecting planting and landscape elements that support the area's existing or desired future character and engage the senses. - Incorporating locally relevant, interactive public art for all to enjoy. - Working with the Traditional Owners of our lands to build partnerships and protect cultural heritage in open spaces.

-INTEGRATE ARTWORK AND CELEBRATE THE NATURAL ENVIRONMENT
+PRINCIPLE 05 INTEGRATE ARTWORK AND CELEBRATE THE NATURAL ENVIRONMENT